timvieira/blog/content/em.md

- * Explanations are littered with distracting model-specific details and messy variational inference notation that make it hard to see the signal in the noise.[^why-the-noise]

-   [^why-the-noise]: Why such a messy presentation?
-My guess is that it is
-     because the theoretical foundations for EM are based on an iterative lower-bound maximization algorithm.
+ * Explanations are littered with distracting model-specific details and messy variational inference notation that make it hard to see the signal in the noise.[ref]Why such a messy presentation?
+My guess is that it is because the theoretical foundations for EM are based on an iterative lower-bound maximization algorithm.
 The theory is bleeding into the presentation.
-This view is useful because they tie EM to a theoretical optimization foundation that is used to prove convergence properties, but at the end of the day they are just some dude's hot take.
+This view is useful because they tie EM to a theoretical optimization foundation that is used to prove convergence properties, but at the end of the day they are just some dude's hot take.[/ref]

  * Today, I will give my hot take.
 I will create a bridge between EM and MLE, which I believe makes it easier to see the signal in the noise.